 The case can also be used for additional leverage, which is handy if you’re using the larger hex bits.
 It’s not light, but it slides into a pocket with ease, and there is an integrated bottle opener to help you with your post-ride mechanical work.

 Mini-ratchet that will keep your carbon parts uncrushed

 Making an adjustment to your saddle height is always a bit scary when you're working with carbon.
 You know the collar needs to be tight enough to prevent the post from slipping, but as you turn the bolt, you’re terrified of hearing a heartbreaking crack.
 Silca’s T-Ratchet eliminates the problem with the Ti-Torque bar; it's essentially a miniature version of the now-discontinued Park Tool TW-1 beam style deflection torque wrench that’s small enough to slide into your pocket.

-The other parts of the equation are the 72-point ratchet, which allows for the wrench to be used as a T-handle, a standard ratchet or even a screwdriver.
-The kit comes with ten high-quality S2 hardened steel bits which can be interchanged should you need different sizes, and it's all kept together in a waxed canvas wallet.
+The other parts of the equation are the 72-point ratchet, which allows for the wrench to be used as a T-handle, a standard ratchet, or even a screwdriver.
+The kit comes with ten high-quality S2 hardened steel bits that can be interchanged should you need different sizes, and it's all kept together in a waxed canvas wallet.

 Small bit based T-handle tool

 Starting as an idea on Kickstarter, Fix-it sticks are a unique take on the multi-tool.
 Using a modular design, two rods come together to create a T-handle wrench with a bit carrier on each end.
 This also allows you to use the tool both as an L-handle wrench when you need some leverage or a screwdriver for hard to reach spaces.
 The brand says the wrench can withstand up to 40nm of torque.